INFORMSJoC/2022.0113/README.md

 ### Data files

 Instance data files are located in the folder [data](data).
-[CABCircle.csv](data/CABCircle.csv) contains 35 locations for most of our experiments, while [CAB.txt](data/CAB.txt) contains up to 100 locations (all the nodes in CAB dataset) to test the scalability of our algorithms.
+The file [CABCircle.csv](data/CABCircle.csv) contains 35 locations for most of our experiments, while [CAB.txt](data/CAB.txt) contains up to 100 locations (all the nodes in CAB dataset) to test the scalability of our algorithms.

 ### Results
-The folder [results](results) contains the results of the experiments, each figure/table correponds to a folder.
+The folder [results](results) contains the results of the experiments, each folder corresponds to a figure/table in the paper.